quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-currency | custom | Currency ISO code for Currency fields currencyAddonRight | custom | True if the currency addon is on the right side of the input component. horizontal | custom | True to use "horizontal" bootstrap form groups
+buttonStatus | custom | If true (the default), make button with name attributes set formikProps.status.button with that name. currency | custom | Currency ISO code for Currency fields currencyAddonRight | custom | True if the currency addon is on the right side of the input component. horizontal | custom | True to use "horizontal" bootstrap form groups